anitatse/ShareThePaws/README.md

 # ShareThePaws

-Pages:
+This web app was built in a group of 4 as part of a term project for the Relational Databases courses at the University of British Columbia.

-Setup Notes:
+## Setup Notes

-- need to set appropriate permissions for htdocs/temp and htdocs/upload directories for file upload to work successfully (this is assuming the application is run in xamppfiles)
+Need to set appropriate permissions for htdocs/temp and htdocs/upload directories for file upload to work successfully (this is assuming the application is run in xamppfiles)

-Demo Examples:
+## Context

+The web app is modelling a simple dog walking service, where dog owners display their dogs and volunteers can request dogs to walk.
+An example user story: Fred (dog owner) walks his dog on his way to class/work, and wants a walker to meet him there.
+The walker, Sally, has time between her classes to play with a dog.
+She takes care of Rover(dog) for an hour, until Fred finishes and repossesses the canine.

+There are 2 types of users for this system, a dog walker and dog owner.
+Owners are able to upload their dogs.

+Volunteer dog walkers can browse through the selection of dogs and request a walk.
+Dog owners are able to accept a walk request, and leave a review once the walk is done.

+We implemented this in HTML/CSS and PHP, utilizing the Computer Science department’s Oracle database

+### SQL Queries used:
+As part of the project's criterias, the SQL Queries are shown:

-OWNER (bob)
+#### OWNER (bob)

-1. Insert Operation: Add Walk Post
+Insert Operation: Add Walk Post

-3. Update Operation: Edit Walk Post (that hasn't been booked)
+Update Operation: Edit Walk Post (that hasn't been booked)

-WALKER (joe)
+#### WALKER (joe)

-4. Selection: Filter Walk Post by time
+Selection: Filter Walk Post by time

-6. Join: Filter Walk Posts by dog size
+Join: Filter Walk Posts by dog size

-OWNER
+#### OWNER

-2. Delete Operation: Delete Walk Post, deletes all associated requests as well
+Delete Operation: Delete Walk Post, deletes all associated requests as well

-OTHER FEATURES
+#### OTHER FEATURES

-5. Projection: Collections -> Dogs, select attributes to view
+Projection: Collections -> Dogs, select attributes to view

-7. Aggregation: Dog Walkers display average rating
+Aggregation: Dog Walkers display average rating

-8. Nested aggregation with group-by: Collections -> Dog walkers, display count and average of ratings for all dog walkers
+Nested aggregation with group-by: Collections -> Dog walkers, display count and average of ratings for all dog walkers

-9. Division: Collections -> Hall of Fame, display dog walkers who have walked all the dogs
+Division: Collections -> Hall of Fame, display dog walkers who have walked all the dogs